keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 ---
-title: Using Lambdas to Simplify Your Code
+title: Polymorphism with Lambdas and Other Callables in OO Languages
 date: 2018-07-16
 ---

-### Using Lambdas in Object Oriented Languages

 [Lambdas](https://en.wikipedia.org/wiki/Anonymous_function), which are self contained functions, are best known in the context of [functional programming](https://en.wikipedia.org/wiki/Functional_languages) languages.
 However, even [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) languages that support lambdas, such as Ruby, can greatly benefit from their use.

-After I started using lambdas, I realized that, in procedural and object oriented languages, support for customizable logic is awkward, and in the case of large numbers of variations in customizable logic, altogether absent.
+After I started using lambdas, I realized that, using procedural and traditional object oriented approaches, support for customizable logic is super awkward in comparison.

- The procedural `if-elsif-elsif-end` or `case` clauses work when you have a small number of conditions and actions that are known in advance, but if you don't, they're pretty useless.
+The procedural `if-elsif-end` or `case` clauses work when you have a small number of conditions and actions that are known in advance, but if you don't, they're pretty useless.

-The object oriented approach of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) isn't much better.
+And although the object oriented approach of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) by inheritance can produce a correct result, in many cases it is unnecessarily verbose, ceremonial, and awkward.

-Polymorphism is a key characteristic of object oriented design whereby objects of different classes can respond to the same message (usually via a method or function name) differently.
-This can be a nice design when the response to that message is the only thing that differs, and when the different implementations are nontrivial, but in other cases it is an overly heavy handed solution to a simple problem.
+(Polymorphism by inheritance is a key characteristic of object oriented design whereby, by virtue of having a common ancestor in the class hierarchy that contains the method in question, objects of different classes can respond to the same message (typically identified by a method or function name) differently.
+This can be a nice design in some cases, but in others it is an overly heavy handed solution to a simple problem, as it forces the developer to create multiple classes in a class hierarchy.)

-As far as I can tell, both cases become unusable when there you need complex behaviors that are not known until runtime.
+Furthermore, though we're accustomed to thinking about this problem in the context of a _single_ customizable behavior, what if there are many?

-For example, what if we have an object of a class that contains three varying behaviors, and each of these behaviors has five possible strategies.
-If we were to write a class to implement each possible variation of the three behaviors, we would have to hard code the behaviors into the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of the three sets, 5 * 5 * 5, or 125 classes!
+For example, what if we have a class that contains 3 varying behaviors, and each of these behaviors has 7 possible strategies.
+If we were to write a class to implement each possible behavior implementation, we would have to hard code the behaviors into at least (7 + 7 + 7), or 21 classes (probably 24 really, as pure design would dictate an additional class as an abstract superclass for the 7 implementations)!

-Anyway, for simple behaviors, the burden and ceremony of one class per behavior is excessive in both cognitive load and verbosity.
-Furthermore, it is an arbitrary choice of one of many criteria that might reasonably be used to set class boundaries.
+If these behaviors are truly complex enough to justify a class of their own, this is not a problem; but often they are not, and the solution is many times as verbose and complex as it needs to be.

 A better solution is using callables such as lambdas.